rramosp/genai-eo-embeddings/README.md

-# Generative AI in Earth Observatoin
+# Generative AI in Earth Observation

+Generating and evaluating LLM generated text descriptions of satellite imagery